felipefreitag/marvelcomics/README.md

 # Marvel Story - Code test

-The task is to generate an HTML page that lists the characters from a Marvel-story, using the Marvel API.
+Gets a random Iron Man story from the Marvel API and displays its title, description and characters.

 [See a running example here.](https://felipefreitag.github.io/marvelcomics)